-When you see this type of error in a logical reasoning stimulus, the right answer tends to provide a description such as "confusing the coincidence of two events with a causal relation between the two." or "assumes a causal relationship where only a correlation has been shown.”
+When you see this type of error in a logical reasoning stimulus, the right answer tends to provide a description.
+It could be “confusing the coincidence of two events with a causal relation between the two”.
+Or it “assumes a causal relationship where only a correlation has been shown.”

 Source argument: an attack on the person (or source) rather than on the argument they advance.

-When yon encounter a source argument on the LSAT, you may see it described as “directed against the proponents of a claim rather than against the claim itself," or "criticizing the source of a claim rather than examining the claim itself.”
+When you encounter a source argument on the LSAT, you may see it described as “directed against the proponents of a claim rather than against the claim itself.”
+Or it is “criticizing the source of a claim rather than examining the claim itself.”

 Numbers and percentages flaws: drawing unjustified conclusions based on lacking numerical evidence.

 In a recent congressional hearing, Chaffetz, who is chairman of the House Oversight Committee, chose to use a graph in support of his claims regarding a particular health care provider’s expenditures.
-One issue with the chart that Chaffetz used, however, was that it had no y-axis, rendering the graph somewhat nonsensical, and useless as evidence.
+One issue with the chart that Chaffetz used, however, was that it had no y-axis.
+That rendered the graph somewhat nonsensical and useless as evidence.
 Flaws featured on the LSAT are usually not quite so obvious, although flaws surrounding numbers and percentages are not uncommon.

-When an LSAT author draws a flawed conclusion from numerical evidence, you may see it described as “the argument confuses an increase in market share with an increase in overall revenue," or "fails to take into account what proportion of the population is involved in the activity discussed.”
+When an LSAT author draws a flawed conclusion from numerical evidence, you may see it described as “the argument confuses an increase in market share with an increase in overall revenue.”
+Or it “fails to take into account what proportion of the population is involved in the activity discussed.”

 Errors in assessing the force of evidence: lack of evidence of a position is taken to prove that position is false.

 The fact that someone has never had a scandal does not necessarily mean that the person has never done anything that might be described as scandalous.
-This is not to say that Governor Chafee is guilty of any impropriety (he seems like a very honest man), but just to clarify that a lack of evidence does not entirely disprove.
+This is not to say that Governor Chafee is guilty of any impropriety, but just to clarify that a lack of evidence does not entirely disprove.

-When you encounter this sort of flawed reasoning on the LSAT, the right answer choice may be characterized as “takes the failure to prove a claim as constituting denial of that claim," or "treats the lack of evidence of a claim as though it disproves the claim.”
+When you encounter this sort of flawed reasoning on the LSAT, the right answer choice may be characterized as “takes the failure to prove a claim as constituting denial of that claim.”
+Or it “treats the lack of evidence of a claim as though it disproves the claim.”